ibexa/documentation-developer/docs/content_management/forms/create_form_attribute.md

 yarn encore dev
 ```

-## Implement Field
+## Implement field

-Now you have to implement the Field, and make sure the value from the Rich Text attribute is passed on to the field form.
+Now you have to implement the field, and make sure the value from the Rich Text attribute is passed on to the field form.

 Create a `src/FormBuilder/Form/Type/CheckboxWithRichtextDescriptionType.php` file.